Lautoka: Health and medical services

 During the COVID-19 pandemic, the city recorded the first cases of the virus in the country, causing the immediate lockdown of the city in March 2020.
 The lockdown lasted 18 days, with only essential services allowed to operate and no one allowed to enter or exit the confined area.

 In April 2021, the city was yet again the epicentre of another community outbreak and a second lockdown was issued.
 The lockdown is expected to last one to two months.

 Transport

 Port of Lautoka is the main maritime gateway for western Viti Levu and is the second largest port in Fiji.
 The port is mainly used for bulk sugar, molasses, woodchips, petroleum and gas.
 The port is also used for cruises, including Blue Lagoon Cruises and Nai's Cruises.

 Lautoka is served by Pacific Transport and Sunbeam buses.
 Pacific Transport connects Lautoka directly to Nadi Intl Airport and Ba.
 Sunbeam runs 8 times daily Queen's Highway Service, linking Lautoka to Suva with stops at Nadi International Airport, Nadi Town, Fijian (Shangri – La) Resort, Sigatoka Town, Abua Sands, Hideaway Resort, Naviti Resort, Korolevu, Warwick Resorts, Beach House, Crusoes Retreat Junction, Deuba Inn and Tradewinds Lami.

-Ferry Service by Patterson Brothers Shipping Company LTD connects Lautoka to Labasa, Savusavu and Nabouwalu (Vanua Levu).
+Ferry Service by Patterson Brothers Shipping Company connects Lautoka to Labasa, Savusavu and Nabouwalu (Vanua Levu).